sorm/sorm.github.com/index.md

 Please, post any issues you come across [here](https://github.com/nikita-volkov/sorm/issues).

 ##Contribution
-It is a very large project, and any kind of contribution is much appreciated.
-So if you find anything that you think SORM could evolve on, go ahead and [fork it](https://github.com/nikita-volkov/sorm)!
-Currently, the most wanted contributions are drivers for other DBRMs.
+Any kind of contribution is much appreciated.
+If you find anything that you think SORM could evolve on, go ahead and [fork it](https://github.com/nikita-volkov/sorm)!